wilek162/trustyconvert-frontend/docs/API_INTEGRATION.md

 - **`src/components/features/conversion/ConversionStats.tsx`**: Component for displaying conversion statistics.
 - **`src/components/features/conversion/ConversionProgress.tsx`**: Component for displaying conversion progress.
 - **`src/components/features/upload/UploadZone.tsx`**: Component for handling file uploads.
+- **`src/components/features/conversion/DownloadManager.tsx`**: Component for handling secure download token retrieval and file download.

+## Download Flow Implementation

+The download process follows these steps:

+1. **Token Retrieval**: When a conversion job completes, the `DownloadManager` component requests a secure download token from the API using the `getDownloadToken` function.
+2. **Token Storage**: The download token is stored in the upload store using `setJobDownloadToken` for potential reuse.
+3. **Download URL Construction**: A secure download URL is constructed using the API configuration: `${apiConfig.baseUrl}${apiConfig.endpoints.download}?token=${token}`.
+4. **Download Initiation**: The user clicks the download button, which opens the download URL.
+5. **Token Expiration**: Download tokens are short-lived (10 minutes) and single-use for security.

 ## Security Implementation